Upcoming PA Events at South University, West Palm Beach

 Individuals whose applications are deemed competitive will be invited for a required interview.
 Therefore, those who apply early in the admission cycle are more likely to be granted an interview than those who apply later.
 Each program concludes interviews for the admissions cycle upon filling all available seats.
 Not all qualified applicants will receive an interview.

 Students who are offered a seat into the Physician Assistant program are only permitted to reserve a seat at one campus.
-Within 30 days of the student signing the acceptance form, it is the responsibility of the student to notify any other South University Physician Assistant program(s) of his/her intent to withdraw.
+Within 14 days of the applicant signing and submitting the acceptance form, it is the responsibility of the applicant to notify any other South University Physician Assistant program(s) of his/her intent to withdraw.
 Seat acceptance fees are non-transferable to other South University programs.

 Note: Applicants should refer to the Physician Assistant Program policy on Acceptance Fee for more details.